Installing and feeding VRS on headless Linux VPS

 Next click on Options / Users and tick the box “User must authenticate” and add a non-admin user for normal access to the map.

-Configure receivers
+Configure Receivers

 Remember the assumption made at the start of this tutorial – the VPS wil listen for ADS-B data on port 28000 and MLAT data on port 28001.
 Use whatever ports work for you.